The next thrilling installment of The Cancer Diaries.

 He offers again and again not to go, and I make him promise he’ll go, with no guilt.

 *Confidential to a dear friend who uses “panic attack” as a quick shorthand for “stress,” as in, “I was having a panic attack this morning because I was running late and couldn’t find my gloves”—please, darling, please stop.
-It cuts me—and those nearby who have suffered such frightening episodes—so deeply.
+It cuts me—and anyone else who’s had a for-reals panic attack—so deeply.

 April 15.
 Ruination Day